logandonley/enablement-docs/exercises/1-the-manual-menace/README.md

 4. Once logged in create a new project called `enablement-ci-cd` and mark it as internal.
 Once created; copy out the `git url` for use on the next step.
 ![gitlab-new-project](../images/exercise1/gitlab-new-project.png)
 <p class="tip">
-Note - we would not normally make the project under your name but create a group and add the project there on residency but for simplicity of the exercise we'll do that here
+Note - we would not normally make the project under your name but create an group and add the project there on residency but for simplicity of the exercise we'll do that here
 </p>

 4. If you have not used Git before; you may need to tell Git who you are and what your email is before we commit.
-Run the following commands, substituting your email and "Your Name".
+Run the following commands, substitution your email and "Your Name".
 If you've done this before move on to the next step.
 ```bash
 git config --global user.email "yourname@mail.com"
 ```